Almanza-Conejo/classroomCode/Laplace transform/dampedRampFunction/README.md

-# Damped Ramp Function Visualization with LaTeX
+# Damped Ramp Function Visualization with $\LaTeX$

-This repository contains a LaTeX code example that visualizes a damped ramp function and its corresponding Laplace transform.
+This repository contains a $\LaTeX$ code example that visualizes a damped ramp function and its corresponding Laplace transform.
 The function used is of the form `t e^{-at}`, where `a` is a constant.
 The Laplace transform of the damped ramp function is also illustrated.

 ## Damped Ramp Function